RV DSI Furnace

 The electrode also serves as a sensing device to tell the circuit board that the flame is present.

-The thermostat is an on/off switch controlled by a bi-metal coil that senses the changes in temperature and
+The thermostat is an on/off switch controlled by a bi-metal coil (or an electronic circuit) that senses the changes in temperature and

 opens or closes an electrical contact.
 This signal is sent to the furnace to start or stop the heating cycle.